Featured by Vault: Q&A with Stax Consultants

 Tell us about Stax's offerings and the types of clients and projects you typically engage with

-Yiwei Jiang, Manager: Stax focuses on serving private equity clients throughout their investment lifecycle, including buy-side diligence, value creation post-acquisition, and exit planning.
+Yiwei Jiang, Director: Stax focuses on serving private equity clients throughout their investment lifecycle, including buy-side diligence, value creation post-acquisition, and exit planning.
 Historically, Stax has been mostly focused on buy-side diligence, but over the past two years, the company has expanded more into value creation and exit planning, giving consultants access to more types of projects.

 To what extent are you engaged with clients?